FranklinDAO-Dev-Team/ArcaneReveal/README.md

 ## Starting the Game Client
 Once the World Engine is running, you can start the godot/rumble4 folder in the Godot app.
 Press the Play button in the top right of the Godot game engine window (or Command B on Mac).
 It should create a separate pop-up window for the game, at which point you can play.

+## Gameplay
 Use WASD to move the player.
 Moving into enemies triggers the default attack.
-Drag wands to cast spells.
+Use the number keys 1, 2, 3, 4 to select the Wand you would like to cast.
+After selecting, cast the wand using the arrow keys in the desired direction: up, down, right, left.
+Casting a wand does an unknown ability, and counts as a player turn.
+Wands are one time use per level, and reset after you reach the next level.